 Francesca: St. Cecilia and her husband were killed because of their faith.
 The Romans tried to steam her to death for three days in her own home, and after that they beheaded her.

 Rick: This is a beautiful statue.
 It's just peaceful.

-Francesca: Yes, it’s very quiet.
-There’s something very tender about a, and also very sad about a young woman who was killed so brutally for her faith.
+Francesca: Yes; it's very quiet.
+There's something very tender about it, and also very sad about a young woman who was killed so brutally for her faith.

 The concept of a piazza serving as a community center goes back to ancient times.
 Piazza Santa Maria in Trastevere is the heart of this neighborhood.
 With its broad and inviting steps, the fountain was actually designed to be a kind of neighborhood "sofa."

 Rick: A great part of exploring a neighborhood is just sitting on the main square.